In a Nutshell -- The Sequential Parameter Optimization Toolbox: Statistical Analysis

-Data from the \SPOT run can be used for building linear models.
+Data from the \texttt{SPOT} run can be used for building linear models.
 First, we extract the data from the result file.
-Then we can use the standard \Rcode{lm()} function for building the linear model. \begin{knitrout} \definecolor{shadecolor}{rgb}{0.969, 0.969, 0.969}\begin{kframe}
+Then we can use the standard \texttt{lm()} function for building the linear model.